On Clarity in Performance Reporting

 The dashboard showed the outcome.

-The survey report contained detail.
+The supporting feedback material contained detail.

 No structure connected the two.